BivolMaksym/netflix-dataprocessing/README.md

 # netflix-dataprocessing
-This is repository for period 2 year 2 assignment
+This is the repository for the assignment of dataprocessing in the period 2 of year 2.

+Made by:
+- Alikhan Smagulov 5220378
+- Maksym Bivol 5215951
+- Ian Donker 4629981

 ## How to run the back-end
 1. Open the folder in IDE, navigate to netflix-dataprocessing folder (cd netflix-dataprocessing).
 2. type "npm install"